ContinuumDAO/ctmdao-docs/ContinuumDAO/RunningInstructions/NodeRunningInstruction.md

 ```console
 sudo docker ps -a
 ```
-you'll see container distributed-auth and mongod
+you'll see container distributed-auth and mongod.

 ```console
 curl http://YOUR_VM_IP:8080/version
 ```
-you'll see node version
+you'll see node version.

 8. **Register the Node**